thinc-org/awesome-stack/src/pages/things/aircode.md

   - devops
   - service

-desc: Real-time collaborative coding, with video chat and screen sharing
+desc: "Real-time collaborative coding, with video chat and screen sharing"

-by: peam1146
+by: "peam1146"

-from: awesome-dev-bot
+from: "awesome-dev-bot"

 ---